mariorod98/ObsidianVault/🌱 Seedbox/Perforce.md

 Therefore, Perforce has a client-server architecture, where you connect from your computer to the PVS to have access to your depot.

 ## How does Perforce work?
+In Perforce, all the files in your local workspace are read-only.
+To modify a file, you must first **check out** the file in the depot.

+Each file can only be check out by one user.
+This ensures that you will be the only user able to modify the file, as the other won't be able to check it out.
+Moreover, the PVS will show which files are check out by which user.

+Checking out a file will add it to the current **changelist**.
+Once you have submitted that changelist, the file will be **checked in** and others users will be able to check it out.

 ## Perforce concepts
 ### Depot